20-MINUTE READ · By Tina Arnoldi on February 21, 2018

 Task 9: Use location extensions

 Rationale: People still search locally even though implicit terms like nearby and closest in Google have declined.
 For searchers, local relevance is expected, but not always overtly requested.
 At least 60% of clicks on a location extension were for directions or more information about a location.
 Don’t miss out on an opportunity for your ad to stand out against local competitors who do not use location extensions.
-(Also make sure your Google My Business page is updated so you can connect it to AdWords).
+(Also make sure your Google My Business page is updated so you can connect it to Google Ads).

 Task 10: Target audiences with observations